santupramanik1/Lumetech--Full-Stack-Assignment/README.md

 ```bash
 npm run dev
 ```
 The web application compiles and will run at `http://localhost:5173/`.
-Open this address in your browser to interact with the UI portals.